-- Students will learn about recognizing and understanding feelings, coping tools and how to use them, recognizing who is a safe adult to talk with when seeking help for themselves or others, and problem solving skills.
-Encouragement of help-seeking behavior will be promoted at all levels of the school staff, leadership and stakeholders.
+• Recognizing and responding to warning signs of suicide in friends, using coping skills, support systems and seeking help for themselves and peers.
+This curricular content will occur in all health classes throughout the school year.
+The encouragement of help-seeking behavior will be promoted at all levels of the school staff, leadership and stakeholders.

 - Mental health staff will serve as a point of contact for students in crisis and to provide students appropriate resources.

 - For at-risk students, a risk assessment will be completed by a trained school staff member(s).
 If needed, staff will connect the student and family to outside resources.

 - Students and families may be given national resources that they can contact for additional support, such as:

-- National Suicide Prevention Lifeline: Dial 988
+- o National Suicide Prevention Lifeline: Dial 988

 - suicidepreventionlifeline.org

 - o Text Line: Text MT to 741-741

-- Text "NATIVE" to 741-741
+- Text "NATIVE" 741-741

 - Crisistextline.org

 - o The Trevor Lifeline: 1-866-488-7386

 - thetrevorproject.org/get-help-now

 - o Trevor Lifeline Text/Chat Services, available 24/7

 - Text "TREVOR" to 678-678 Crisis